Skip to content

 The win moved the Cougars back on top of the WHL BC Division standings as they improved to 8-4-2-2.
 The Warriors (3-10-2-0) have lost seven straight and remain last in the Eastern Conference.

-There wasn’t a lot of special teams play in a game that had just three minor penalties either way, but Kmec exceled at that, never once turning the puck over.
+There wasn’t a lot of special teams play in a game that had just three minor penalties either way, but Kmec excelled at that, never once turning the puck over.
 Playing 5-on-5, he was a wet blanket that smothered the Warriors’ top-line forwards and none of them had much success getting to the net with the puck when he was out guarding his team’s territory.

-“I think that’s why he earned a three -year contract in Vegas,” said Playfair.
+“I think that’s why he earned a three-year contract in Vegas,” said Playfair.
 “He’s a kid that last year when I first saw him I felt he could have NHL-potential details and I talked to (Golden Knights head coach) Bruce Cassidy, a good buddy of mine, and when you get a player like that who has confidence now having a contract, he feels good about himself, good about the game, and that’s three or four games now he’s played big minutes.

 “I think he defends real hard, he’s strong on pucks, he’s real comfortable in the game and he recognizes he’s got a real important role with us,” he said.
 “He’s on the power play, he’s on the penalty kill, he’s an important 5-on-5 player, he’s a shutdown player for us, and these are all experiences that he’s going to have to have when he goes on to pro hockey.